UniMath/agda-unimath/src/foundation/strict-symmetrization-binary-relations.lagda.md

 [reflexive](foundation.reflexive-relations.md), then this construction has a unit map `R → Rˢ`.
 If the binary relation satisfies an [outer horn filler condition](foundation.outer-2-horn-filler-conditions-binary-relations.md), then it has a counit map `Rˢ → R`.
+Note that we do not mean to imply that these maps are components of an adjunction.

 An essential fact about the strict symmetrization of a relation is that the strict symmetrization of an identity relation is equivalent to the identity